 In addition to these asthma-specific strategies, the everyday COVID-19 protocols of wearing a mask, socially distancing, and avoiding large crowds should be followed.
 If you’re worried that wearing a mask might affect asthma symptoms, research that came out last month showed that wearing a mask did not affect oxygen levels, regardless of whether the wearer had asthma or not.

 If you have concerns about your condition or think you may have been exposed to COVID-19, you should call your healthcare provider.
 If you don’t have a provider, you can contact your nearest community health center or health department.

 Many people live normal lives with proper asthma management.
 A good treatment plan, guidance from your doctor, and a reliable pharmacy can help you manage your child’s symptoms so they can keep doing most of those everyday activities they enjoy.

 We’re here to help your child breathe easier

 Whether you need to get your child’s first inhaler or obtain prescription refills, Alto is here every step of the way.
 Our pharmacists are on hand to answer any questions and our pharmacies around the country are fully stocked with asthma medications.
 We’re prepared and ready to deliver your medicines throughout the COVID-19 pandemic.
 To ensure safety, we offer free, contactless drop-offs for every prescription, so you can get your refills on time in the comfort of your home.
-Reach out any time via text, phone call (1-800-874-5881), or in-app messaging.
+Reach out any time via in-app secure messaging or phone at 1-800-874-5881.